fusioncharts/fusionexport-cli/README.md

 ### Export entire Dashboard using CLI in PDF format.

-To export Dashboard using CLI, a template file has to be provided with the layout and supporting static resource (JS, CSS, Images, Fonts).
+To export dashboards using CLI, provide a template file with the layout and supporting static resources (JS, CSS, images, fonts).

 The template must contain placeholder elements (preferably divs) for the charts.
 The chart config array must contain the charts with the `renderAt` attributes that matches the id of the elements stated above.

 The resources option is optional and only needed when `remote-export-enabled` is `true`.
-Most resources that are stated in the template in link, script or img tags are found intelligently.
+Most resources that are stated in the template in link, script or image tags are found intelligently.
 If any additional fonts, links present in css or dynamic links in JS is present one has to specify them in resources option.

 The format of the resources option is as follows: